fede-rodes/collection2-core-server/README.md

 ## orcprogramming:collection2-core-server
-Wrapper around [aldeed:collection2-core](https://atmospherejs.com/aldeed/collection2-core) package so that Collection2 and simpl-schema don't get exported to your client bundle (47.1KB).
+Wrapper around [aldeed:collection2-core](https://atmospherejs.com/aldeed/collection2-core) to limit the scope of said package to the server.
+As a results, both Collection2 and simpl-schema are removed from the client bundle resulting in a saving of 47.1KB.

 ## Installation
 In your Meteor app directory, enter: